SafeChargeInternational/NuveiCashierHelper-iOS/README.md

   webView.navigationDelegate = self

+  // Prepare the cashier URL
+  let rawUrl = "<YOUR CASHIER URL WITHOUT '#' TAG IN THE END>"
+  // CashierHelper.update will throw an exception if rawUrl already contains '#' let finalUrl = try?
+CashierHelper.update(url: rawUrl, with: [.qr, .card]) ?? cashierUrl

   // Setup web view and the rest of the view controller...

+  webView.load(URLRequest(url: finalUrl))

   // Call this line after the webView is part of the view hierarchy NuveiCashierHelper.connect(to: webView, viewController: self)